 For instance, marigolds can be added to your vegetable garden to help bring in pollinators and deter harmful insects.
 Certain herbs planted together can help provide protection and ensure healthier growth.
 Before planting anything in your garden, research what kind of plant it likes being near, and consider planting one of those as well.

-Maintaining your garden with simple tips will help keep your garden healthy and thriving.
-Basic maintenance is crucial to a beautiful garden you can enjoy year and year.
+Create a low maintenance gardening with these simple tips to keep your garden healthy and thriving.
+These low maintenance tips are a great way for a beautiful garden you can enjoy year and year without tons of work.

 PIN THIS FOR LATER